harvard-hbs/rag-example/README.md

 code.

 Document ingesting tools store metadata along with each chunk of text in the langchain `Document` object.
-In the case of the `PyPDFLOader` it saves the name of the PDF file and the page number of the chunk within the PDF file.
+In the case of the `PyPDFLoader` it saves the name of the PDF file and the page number of the chunk within the PDF file.
 You can add your own metadata to document chunks before you persist them and the metadata can be used by the chain and